 It is not guaranteed that you will be able to see the feeding of the younger pandas, as this only happens at the start and end of each day.
-Sightseeing involves around 1 and a half hours on foot.
+Sightseeing involves around 2-hours on foot.
 There are electric carts offered by private vendors that can be organised at your own cost.
 Later, take a 3-and-a-half-hour bullet train to Xian.
+There is an optional evening tour to Tang Ever Bright City.